-With the lorry loaded a trial run was made on the evening of the 27th March, over sections of ground representing difficulties expected on the track.
-The lorry's performance justified the opinion that it would be able to cover the ground ahead successfully.
-Preparations for this adventurous undertaking were complete on Friday, 28th, and an early start was arranged for the following morning.
+was arranged for the following morning.
 During the night a torrential downpour of rain increased the difficulties considerably by flooding the boggy flats and swelling the streams.

-Despite this setback however, the Expedition left the Garage at 6.20 a.m. on Saturday, the 29th March, 1930.
-The lorry's equipment consisted of:-Food and clothing for one week, bedding, 50 gallons of petrol, 2 gallons of oil, spare tyres, springs and sundry small spares, tools including crow bars, picks, spades, blocks and tackle, and 'T' irons, 9" x 3" deals, packing, jacks, rolls of wire netting and a tent.
+Despite this setback however, the Expedition left the Garage at 6.20 a.m. on Saturday the 29th.
+March, 1930.
+The lorry's equipment consisted of:- Food and clothing for one week, bedding, 50 gallons of petrol, 2 gallons of oil, spare tyres, springs and sundry small spares, tools including crow bars, picks, spades, blocks and tackle, angle and "T" irons, 9"x 3" deals, packing, jacks, rolls of wire netting and a tent.
 I agree that this is a miscellaneous collection, but we were starting out to cover what might be described as some of the roughest country in the world, and a track over which, up to the present, only horses had travelled.

-The main road was left within half a mile of the Garage, and the tracks were fitted (see photograph No. 1.) preparatory to climbing a steep rockstrewn gradient on to the peat banks, en route for Sappers' Hill and Mount William.
+The main road was left within half a mile of the Garage, and the tracks were fitted (see photograph No. I.) preparatory to climbing a steep rockstrewn gradient on to the peat banks, en route for Sappers' Hill and Mount William.

 The first occurrence of note was the appearance of smoke issuing from the underside of the lorry.
 This turned out to be caused by the presence of peat dust on the silencer which, with the heat of a fast running engine was soon very hot.
 After the dust was removed the journey was continued through Sappers' Hill gate in a more or less straight line to Pony Pass, which is situated between Mount William and Mount Harriet, being six and a quarter miles from Stanley.
 The ground up to this point had consisted of balsam bogs and numerous outcrops of rock.
 (See photographs Nos.
-2 and 3.)
+2 and 5.)
 In the bottom of Pony Pass were 15" of water and many boulders.
-The larger rocks were removed as they endangered the differential casings.
+The largest of these were removed as they endangered the differentials' casings.
 Proceeding from Pony Pass, which was negotiated without accident, we travelled in a south-westerly direction over fairly good camp to Browning's boundary gate, at the foot of Mount Harriet.
 We had to remove large stones from this gateway, which caused an unwelcome delay of fifteen minutes.